wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-saas-igloo-software-tutorial.md

     2. As **Sign in Settings**, select **Use SAML button on “Sign in” screen**.
     3. Click **Save**.

-12. On the Azure AD portal, select the single sign-on configuration confirmation, and then click **Complete** to close the **Configure Single Sign On** dialog.
+12. On the Azure Management Portal, select the single sign-on configuration confirmation, and then click **Complete** to close the **Configure Single Sign On** dialog.

     ![Configure Single Sign-On](./media/active-directory-saas-igloo-software-tutorial/IC783973.png "Configure Single Sign-On")
 ##Configuring user provisioning